Orangeburg, New York: Public transportation

 Orangeburg can be reached from the Port Authority Bus Terminal in Midtown Manhattan on Coach USA Rockland Coaches bus route #20.
 The #20 bus travels through Orangeburg along Western Highway, where there are stops on Highview Avenue and Orangeburg Road.
 Additionally, Transport of Rockland (TOR) Bus #92 offers service to Artopee Way in Nyack and to the Spring Valley Transit Center, and TOR Bus #97 offers service from Orangeburg Road and New York State Route 303 to Oak Tree Road in Tappan and to the Park and Ride on Highway 9W in Stony Point.

+Economy

+The Streit's kosher food company is headquartered in Orangeburg.

+Pop Culture

+Orange Is The New Black was filmed in Orangeburg.